PiQuer/pycppqed/docs/teazertools.rst

 TeazerTools User Guide
 ======================

-This is the documentation of additional tools which aim to simplify C++QED usage on the teazer cluster of the Institute for Theoretical Physics (University of Innsbruck).
+This is the documentation of additional tools which aim to simplify C++QED usage on the teazer or leo3 cluster of the Institute for Theoretical Physics (University of Innsbruck).

 .. _submitter_documentation: